yoannisj/lilo-sass/README.md

 SCSS stylesheet

-Indeed, imply remove the `-` in front of your included mixin's name to fix it.
+To fix this, simply remove the `-` in front of your included mixin's name.

     .baz {
         @include color-scheme(red, black);